Guardianship Attorney

 Guardianship of The Estate

-This type of Guardianship gives the Guardian the right to make financial decisions for the Ward, the person who is incapable of caring for themselves.
-One would choose this type of Guardianship if it is financial affairs the adult in question can’t responsibly handle.
-They can still manage all of their other affairs.
+This type of Guardianship gives the Guardian the obligation to make financial decisions for the person who is incapable of making those decisions for themselves.
+One would choose this type of Guardianship if the adult or child can’t responsibly or legally handle their financial affairs but can still manage all of their other affairs.

 Guardianship of the Person

-This type of Guardianship involves managing the adult’s life in exclusion of financial affairs, such as their day-to-day care, medical arrangements, and housing.
-Should someone not be able to do this for themselves but they can still manage their money, they would still be able to control the latter.
+This type of Guardianship involves managing the child or adult’s health and other decisions, but can still manage their financial affairs.
+Examples of areas that would require a guardian of the person to be appointed if the adult or child cannot manage them are day-to-day care, medical arrangements, and housing.
+Should someone not be able to do this for themselves but they can still manage their money, they would only require he court to appoint a guardian of the person.

 Guardianship of Person and Estate